 Impact of Background Checks on I-485 Processing

-- Evidence of immigration fraud or misrepresentation.
+- Evidence of immigration fraud, misrepresentation, or material omissions in the application.

 Preparing for the I-485 Interview